 Suicide Intervention & Prevention Skills Training

-Breaking Through provides training for those who live or work in the CHO 07 Area, Kildare/West Wicklow, Dublin West and Dublin South City.
+Breaking Through provides training for those who live or work in the CHO 07 Area of Kildare/West Wicklow, Dublin West and Dublin South City and CHO 06 Area of Dublin South East, Dublin South and East Wicklow.
 Suicide Prevention training is for those over 18 and is free to attend.
 It is advised that if you have been beavered by suicide within the past 12 months that training would not be suitable.
 For information on services and supports please contact your local resource officer here.

 ASIST (Applied Suicide Intervention Skills Training) is a two day skills building workshop in suicide first aid.
 Participants are trained to reduce the immediate risk of a suicide and increase the support for a person at risk.
 The workshop provides opportunities to learn what a person at risk may need from others in order to keep safe and get help.
 You will work interactively with others in small groups.